rubymonsters/ruby-for-beginners/source/12-bonus_1/10-nothing_and_truth.md

 The code first looks up the translation from the `dictionary` hash.
 And then it says *If there's a translation, then use it.
 Otherwise do something else.*

-Ruby's concept of truthyness allows us to write our code in this concise way that almost reads like English.
+Ruby's concept of truthiness allows us to write our code in this concise way that almost reads like English.
 And that's one reason why many people love Ruby so much.